davidbradway/resume/resume.md

 ---------

 *   Career in research, visualization, data acquisition, and signal processing
-*   Engineering, research and development role in academia or industry mid-to-late 2014
+*   Engineering, research and development role in academia or industry, Autumn 2014

 Work Experience
 ---------------